rozwalak/Vibe_Analysis/9th_refinement_workflow.md

 The pydamage values themselves, calculations, formatting, and meaning must remain unchanged.
 Only their position in the output columns should change.

+## Also fix the rerun CSV naming convention:

+* The current `csv_to_rerun.csv` naming is too generic.
+* It should be project-specific and named **`{project}_to_rerun.csv`**.
+* Every rule/script/path that creates, reads, references, or expects `csv_to_rerun.csv` should be inspected and updated consistently.
+* The `{project}` value must come from the existing project identifier used by the workflow; do not invent a second naming convention.
+* Make sure different projects cannot overwrite each other's rerun CSV files.
+* Do not otherwise change the contents or semantics of the rerun CSV.
 ---

 ### Constraints